 - The authorization must give the name and address of the party that the records are to be sent to.

-- The authorizations must be originals.
-Photocopies are unacceptable.
+- The authorizations must have original, "wet ink" signatures.
+Copied signatures are unacceptable.

 An authorization is not valid and will not be honored by the Office of Health Insurance Programs if any of the following apply:

 - The expiration date on the authorization has passed, or a year has passed since the authorization was signed.

 - The authorization contains whiteout, substitutions, or deletions that have not been initialed for approval by the signer.

 - The authorization has not been filled out completely.

 - The authorization bars release of certain information or requires NYSDOH to make redactions before release.